OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:20

-When Martha heard that Jesus was coming, she went out to meet Him, but Mary stayed at home.
+When Martha heard that Jesus was coming, she went out to meet Him, while Mary remained at home.

 ## John 11:21